hicommonwealth/edgeware-contracts-tutorials/5/adding-functionality.md

 ```
 Notice that this function returns an `Option<usize>` not `usize` as its possible that there is no proposal in the ballot and users might try to invoke this function in which case we will return `None`.
 Now this function could be used to easily find the name of the winning proposal!

-#### **Vote Delegation:**
-In a decentralized governance system, its very common that people back a certain person to vote on proposals on their behalf.
-Inspired by this we created `delegate:Option<AccountId>` feild in our voter struct.
-Lets introduce the functionality that will allow voters to delegate their votes to some other voter.
-Our delegation functionality will look something like this:

 ```rust
     #[ink(message)]